funktionale-programmierung/bob2015/2018/kant.md

 ## Philipp Kant

 During his postdoc years in theoretical particle physics, Philipp developed a passion for Haskell, and finally made the switch to software development in 2014.
-Early in 2017, he joined IOHK, a company that is bridging the gap between research and development in cryptocurrencies.
+Early in 2017, he joined IOHK, a cryptocurrency research and development company.